arieivs/42/2_server/README.md

 ## 📄 Create your Dockerfile
 What is your Dockerfile supposed to do?
-1. Install the base image, Debian Buster, and update its software packages
+1. Install the base image (Debian Buster) and update its software packages
 2. Install Nginx, MariaDB, PHP, Wget
 3. Replace the default Nginx config file by your own
 4. Install PHPMyAdmin with Wget and replace its config file for your own